-As an alternative to compensation, a Tribunal may make an order for reinstatement or re-engagement.
+As an alternative to compensation offered with Basic and Compensatory award, a Tribunal may make an order for reinstatement or re-engagement.

 If a reinstatement order is not complied with by the employer, you will be entitled to compensation as awarded by the Tribunal.

-Many Employment Tribunal cases settle before reaching a final hearing.
-Attempts to negotiate a settlement of a claim or potential claim can be made at any point during the tribunal process, or before a claim is issued.
+Many Employment Tribunal cases settle before ever reaching a final hearing and attempts to negotiate a settlement of a claim or potential claim can be made at any point during the tribunal process, or even before a claim is issued.

 Settlement negotiations normally take place via Acas.
 If a settlement is reached, the agreement will be recorded in the form of a COT3.

 Specialist employment solicitors

 Our team of experts have a wealth of experience and expertise in dealing with complex unfair dismissal cases, for more information on how we can help, check out our Unfair Dismissal Services or get in touch with a member of the team.

 Make sure to read our latest blog: Have I Been Unfairly Dismissed?
 For more practical advice and guidance on unfair dismissal claims. .

 How can we help?